lukemckinstry/americas-best-sports-cities-viz-D3.js/README.md

 3. I don't like how the cursor turns into an editing "I" icon when you hover over the city names.
 It creates confusion.
 It would be better if it turned into the little pointing icon most people associate with a click-able item.
 But even just keeping it as is would be better.
 That little "I" bar really makes it seem like the cities aren't meant to be clicked--even though the instructions say otherwise.
 At first I didn't realize you could click on the city names because I didn't read the prompt.
 Without that feature the chart would have been utterly confusing.

-Changes Based on Feedback -
+Edits Based on Feedback -

 After feedback from these two reviewers and the udacity graded I made the following changes:
 1. Added dynamic key.